-BA-nám í føroyskum máli og bókmentum elor of Arts in Faroese Language and Literature Bach elor of Arts in Faroese Language and Literature TYPE OF DEGREE & LENGTH Three year degree programme in Faroese Language and Literature (180 ECTS) Institution(s) Fróðskaparsetur Føroya University of the Faroe Islands ACCREDITATION Mentamálaráðið (MMR) ORGANISATION(S) The Faroese Ministry of Education, Research and Culture PERIOD OF REFERENCE Academic Programme for Faroese Language and Literature, in force as of September 2015 LEVEL BA, 1 st Cycle, in accordance with the EQF - LLL and QF - EHEA level 6.
-A: Purpose the foundation they will need in order to understand and work nguage and literature as a means of communication, semiotic system and cultural ocaler.
-B: Characteristics 1: Discipline(s) / Subject The discipline is the history and theory of Faroese language and area(s) literature with regard to the main subject areas language, literature and communication, divided into 90 ECTS of required courses (=core courses) and 90 ECTS of electives, including a BA thesis equivalent to 20 ECTS.
-The required courses are, approximately, equally divided between language and literature, in addition to (50.50) (71 theory of science and communication (50:50).
-The required courses are: Old Norse, Literary History I and II, Literary Analysis I and II,
+Degree Profile: BA-nám í føroyskum máli og bókmentum Bach elor of Arts in Faroese Language and Literature TYPE OF DEGREE & LENGTH Three year degree programme in Faroese Language and Literature (180 ECTS) Institution(s) Fróðskaparsetur Føroya University of the Faroe Islands ACCREDITATION Mentamálaráðið (MMR) ORGANISATION(S) The Faroese Ministry of Education, Research and Culture PERIOD OF REFERENCE Academic Programme for Faroese Language and Literature, in force as of September 2015 Level BA, 1 st Cycle, in accordance with the EQF - LLL and QF - EHEA level 6.
+A: Purpose the foundation they will need in order to understand and work nguage and literature as a means of communication, semiotic system 1 20 1 1 1 1 1 1 1 1 B: Characteristics 1: Discipline(s) / Subject The discipline is the history and theory of Faroese language and area(s) literature with regard to the main subject areas language, literature and communication, divided into 90 ECTS of required courses (=core courses) and 90 ECTS of electives, including a BA thesis equivalent to 20 ECTS.
+The required courses are, approximately equally divided between language and literature, in addition to TOUGHTY HIVIDED DELWEEH IAHYUAYE AHU HICIALUIE.
+III AUUHHOH U theory of science and communication (50:50).
+The required courses are: Old Norse, Literary History I and II, Literary Analysis I and II

 Communication and Media, Language History, Nordic Languages, Syntax and Semantics.
-2: General/Specialist The focus is on general knowledge about Faroese language and focus literature dating from the 15 th century to our time, in addition to acquiring a foundation in methodology and theory, as well as learning how to critically apply analytical concepts in linguistics and literature.
+2: General/Specialist The focus is on general knowledge about Faroese language and focus literature dating from the 15 th century to our time, in addition to Tocus acquiring a foundation in methodology and theory, as well as learning how to critically apply analytical concepts in linguistics and literature.
 3: Orientation The degree programme is research based and aimed at activities in the media and culture sectors requiring a high level of linguistic competence.
 4: Distinctive features A distinctive feature of this degree programme is that it approaches language and literature in a Nordic context, while also examining their preconditions in European history, philosophy and culture.
 Students are advised, but not required, to take advantage of the opportunities for exchanges with other Nordic universities.
 Students may choose to focus mainly on literature or linguistics.
 Nordic language courses are taught in the Nordic languages.
-1 100 10 0 01 0 mployability and Further Education 1: Employability Positions in public institutions, the media as well as private sector companies.
+C F 1 129 18 0 81 0 nployability and Further Education 1: Employability Positions in public institutions, the media as well as private sector companies.
 Successful completion of this BA degree, in conjunction with a thesis in the chosen major subject (30 ECTS) and a minor in another subject, qualifies graduates to teach Faroese at upper secondary school level.
-2: Further studies A BA degree in Faroese is a requirement for admission to the MA in Faroese.
+2: Further studies A BA degree in Faroese is a requirement for admission to the MA in 2.
+I di dici statics Faroese.
 This BA degree also qualifies students to apply for an MA degree abroad.
 However, graduates are advised to always check individual admissions requirements, as they may vary from one university to another.
-D: Education Style 1: Learning and teaching Class-based teaching with lectures and student presentations, written approaches assignments, group assignments, exercises and fieldwork.
+D. Education Ctulo D: Education Style 1: Learning and teaching Class-based teaching with lectures and student presentations, written approaches assignments, group assignments, exercises and fieldwork.
 Most of the 6 th semester is allocated to the BA dissertation with supervision.
 2: Assessment methods Oral and written examinations, open or set take-home assignments, as well as combinations of a written or oral examination and take- home assignment.
-E. Duo successo Commentencia E: Programme Competences 1: Generic: i
+E: Programme Competences 1: Generic: - 0 1.
+Generici